commonlyjs/commonly/README.md

 One annoyance I simply cannot cope with is a gimmicky API.
 * Sometimes mutation of data cannot be avoided and *that's completely fine*, but when it does, it should try to be as explicit about it as possible.
   **Spontaneous data mutation is unacceptable.**
+*

 What often is overlooked in those libraries is the debugging experience, stacktraces in such happen to be just awful.

-I am an avid TypeScript user, so whenever I install a dependency to my project I always need to match the correct type definitions.
+In TypeScript projects, whenever you install a dependency there's always a need to match those to the correct type definitions.
 Unfortunately, often those type definitions are either missing, out of date or simply broken.